kevinjalbert/kevinjalbert.github.io/source/articles/2016-03-21-defined_methods-in-rake-tasks-you-re-gonna-have-a-bad-time.html.md

 ---
-title: Defined Methods in Rake Tasks; _You're Gonna Have a Bad Time_
+title: "Defined Methods in Rake Tasks; You're Gonna Have a Bad Time"

-teaser:
-  Do you define methods within your Rake tasks?
-You might want to reconsider that, or _you're gonna have a bad time down the road_.
-Walkthrough an example which illustrates a tricky gotcha and solutions to avoiding it.
+description: "Do you define methods within your Rake tasks?
+You might want to reconsider that, or you're gonna have a bad time down the road.
+Walkthrough an example which illustrates a tricky gotcha and solutions to avoiding it."

 tags:
 - ruby